What Are The Disadvantages of Google Keep?

 By utilizing the right-hand side panel in any Sheetify Google Sheets template, you can easily capture, save, and pin notes or to-do lists directly to your Google Keep account.

-For those using all three Sheetify toolkits, I recommend organizing your notes with specific labels to group and keep your notes for each business toolkit in the same place.
+For those using all Sheetify toolkits, I recommend organizing your notes with specific labels to group and keep your notes for each business toolkit in the same place.

 The combination of Sheetify CRM and Google Keep automatically syncs your project ideas, client notes, and lead interactions across all devices.